jolars/moloch/docs/implementation/beamercolorthememoloch.md

 ```

 The "primary" palette should be used for the most important navigational
-elements, and possibly of other elements. uses it for frame titles and
+elements, and possibly of other elements.
+Moloch uses it for frame
-slides.
+titles and slides.

 ``` latex
 \setbeamercolor{palette primary}{%